-How have you, or are you attempting to, influence the position?
+How have you influenced, or are you attempting to influence their position?

-Telenor Group is an active members of GeSI and Telenor representatives both participate in specific climate change related working groups as well as influence the long term strategic processes in GeSI's including long term vision and which climate change related issues should be prioritized.
+Telenor Group has for many years been an active members of GeSI and Telenor representatives have participated in specific climate change related working groups as well as influenced the long term strategic processes in GeSI's including long term vision and which climate change related issues should be prioritized.